zeropoolnetwork/sharded-storage-docs/article/main.md

 Another use-case for zkSNARKs is CPU scaling of blockchain. zkSNARKs allow verifying the proof faster than the computation of predicate $P$ would take.
-This way, if verifying state transition requires too much resources, we can offload that computation to an off-chain entity (TODO: rollup?) and only verify its result on blockchain.
+This way, if verifying state transition requires too much resources, we can use recursion and only verify the final result on blockchain.

 We use zkSNARKs in this solution for both.
 In the following description, we often make the use of zkSNARKs implicit.